swift-nav/okcompute/docs/installation.rst

 Python Version
 --------------

-We recommend using the latest version of Python 3.
-Python 2 is not currently supported
+This library has been tested with Python 2.7 and 3.6 We recommend using the latest version of Python 3 or Python 2

 Dependencies
 ------------